 Many recruiting chatbots available on the market today will miss the intention of candidate messages and even get stuck in never-ending loop cycles where they respond with “I didn’t understand, can you try rephrasing your question?”

-Using some sort of conversational recruiting automation to gather data from candidates is the right choice, but which one?
+Still recruiting chatbots are far more engaging, create a better experience, and introduce less potential for bias than AI resume parsers.
+So, using some sort of conversational recruiting automation to gather data from candidates is the right choice, but which one?

 A recruiting chatbot offers the candidate a multiple-choice response to its query.
 “Are you licensed to work as a nurse in CA?”
 If the candidate needs clarification, maybe they are new to the country and don’t know what the acronym CA stands for, they’re out of luck.